Australian Parenting Expert Sparks Controversy: 'Ask Your Baby Before Changing Diapers'

 However, an experiment involving a baby named Colton only resulted in more confusion.
 The video shows the baby visibly upset and crying when asked by his father, clearly not understanding 'what's wanted from him' and wondering why his full diaper isn't being changed more quickly.

-*In accurate expression search should be used in quotas.
-For example: "Family Pure", "Rabbi Zamir Cohen" and so on
+.Use quotes in order to search for an exact term.
+For example: "Family Purity", "Rabbi Zamir Cohen" and so on